v-rob/minetest/doc/lua_api.md

 * `textdomain`: Textdomain used to translate title and description.
 Defaults to modpack name.
   See [Translating content meta](#translating-content-meta).

-Note: to support 0.4.x, please also create an empty modpack.txt file.

 Mod directory structure
 -----------------------